tofuengine/tofuengine.github.io/_pages/tofu.core.System.md

 Return a *tuple* of three values stating the run-time version of the game engine (major, minor, and revision).

+### System.**clock**() : number

+Returns the current internal clock in seconds.
+This is totally unrelated to `System.time()` as it advances autonomously by means of the system [real-time clock](https://en.wikipedia.org/wiki/Real-time_clock).
+A typical usage is to profile some piece of Lua code (likewise `[os.clock()](https://www.lua.org/manual/5.4/manual.html#pdf-os.clock)`).

 ### System.**time**() : number

 Returns the elapsed amount of seconds since the launch of the game-engine.

+> The timer advances on constant steps, according to the configured engine frequency.
+Also, it is kept constant during the engine callbacks functions.

 ### System.**fps**() : integer